Your Employee Assistance Program is a support service that can help you take the first step toward change.

 To make healthy choices, everyone needs health information that they can understand.
 Health literacy is simply good for your health.

 Your health literacy – or how well you understand, process and follow health information you receive—can impact your health.
-In fact, studies suggest that if your health literacy is poor you’re more likely to skip important screening tests, manage a chronic condition less effectively, and enter the health care system sicker than someone who is health literate.
+In fact, studies suggest that if your health literacy is poor you’re more likely to skip important screening tests, manage a chronic condition less effectively, and enter the healthcare system sicker than someone who is health literate.
 Boost your health literacy skills by:

 Being more health literate can not only help you improve your physical health, but it can also boost your emotional well-being.
 After all, the more involved and informed you are in your health care decisions, the more in control you’ll feel over your body and your situation.